SkynetLabs/skynet-workshop/README.md

 4. Above this code, uncomment `console.log('Uploading file...');`

-5. Test it out!
-If you aren't still running the server, run `yarn start` again and try uploading a file.
+5. **Test it out!** If you aren't still running the app, run `yarn start` again and try uploading a file.
 If you open your Developer Console (by pressing <kbd>F12</kbd>), the console show helpful messages.

 ## Part 2: Upload a Web Page